 A. Curricular/Research/Programmatic Needs

-Resources in French studies serve the instructional needs of the students of French in the Department of French, Classics, and Italian (FCI hereafter), and students, faculty, and other M.S.U. community members interested in the literature, language, history, and culture of France.
+Resources in French studies serve the instructional needs of the students of French in the Romance and Classical Studies Department (RCS hereafter) and students, faculty, and other M.S.U. community members interested in the literature, language, history, and culture of France.

 Faculty and students from art, music, philosophy, history, and theater need and use the materials, as well as those participating in on-campus programs in religious studies, Jewish studies, diaspora studies, migration studies, women’s studies, Caribbean studies, African studies, and integrative studies in the arts and humanities.

-France is a popular destination for study abroad students; there has been an M.S.U. study abroad program in Tours, France, annually for the last 31 years, led by FCI faculty.
+France is a popular destination for study abroad students; there has been an M.S.U. study abroad program in Tours, France, annually for many years, led by RCS faculty.
 Recently, they also offered a program in Nimes, France, which combined classics and French studies.

 Among the history faculty, at the present time we have scholars interested in the following: 12th-century Anglo-Norman law, cartularies, higher learning in the Middle Ages, early medieval monastic life, the Benoist d’Azy family in 19th century France and the Caribbean, women in modern Europe, historical demography, French history since 1750, migration in 19th-century France, especially from rural areas to Paris, family and social history since the 16th century, and 20th century Europe in film.